mrpotatoes/react-layout-manager/README.md

 ### Autowire your layouts and tiles
 #### What
-Each component has two responsibilities and of those two the self-describing responibility is used for `Autowire`ing the registry.
+Each component has two responsibilities and of those two the self-describing responsibility is used for `Autowire`ing the registry.
 To put it more succinctly:

 > Autowiring is a way for components to be auto registered into the layout manager registry so the engineers do not need to manage this themselves.

 #### Why
 I don't know about you but I'm tired of writing configuration twice or even once.
-I would rather describe the component in some way so that I don't need to tell the management system (wherever that lives) where my code lives, how it works, where it goes etc. As a matter of fact I would rather the code itself to describe the component ala static-time compiliation (note to self: find right term for this).
+I would rather describe the component in some way so that I don't need to tell the management system (wherever that lives) where my code lives, how it works, where it goes etc. As a matter of fact I would rather the code itself to describe the component ala static-time compilation (note to self: find right term for this).

 ### Use configuration @ runtime
 #### What